BaseMC/Aves/README.md

 ### [Download](https://github.com/BaseMC/Aves/releases/latest)

 #### Requirements
-* You can only use the generated code under mojang's license: <br/> ```(c) 2019 Microsoft Corporation.
-All rights reserved.
-This information is provided "as-is" and you bear the risk of using it.
-This information does not provide you with any legal rights to any intellectual property in any Microsoft product.
-You may copy and use this information for your internal, reference purposes.
-Microsoft makes no warranties, express or implied, with respect to the information provided here.```
+* ```# (c) 2020 Microsoft Corporation.
+These mappings are provided "as-is" and you bear the risk of using them.
+You may copy and use the mappings for development purposes, but you may not redistribute the mappings complete and unmodified.
+Microsoft makes no warranties, express or implied, with respect to the mappings provided here.
+Use and modification of this document or the source code (in any form) of Minecraft: Java Edition is governed by the Minecraft End User License Agreement available at https://account.mojang.com/documents/minecraft_eula.```
 * Recommended: 1.5-2 GB of RAM for the [decompiler](https://github.com/BaseMC/avesflower)
 * Supported MC-versions: 1.14.4 or ``>=``19w36a (1.15+)